olimorris/tmux-pomodoro-plus/README.md

-set -g @pomodoro_break_mins 5                  # The duration of the break after the Pomodoro completes set -g @pomodoro_intervals 4                   # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25            # The duration of the long break set -g @pomodoro_prompt_me 'on'                # Get prompted to start Pomodoros and breaks
+set -g @pomodoro_break_mins 5                  # The duration of the break after the Pomodoro completes set -g @pomodoro_intervals 4                   # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25            # The duration of the long break set -g @pomodoro_repeat 'off'                  # Automatically repeat the Pomodoros?

 set -g @pomodoro_on " 🍅"                      # The formatted output when the Pomodoro is running set -g @pomodoro_complete " ✔︎"                 # The formatted output when the break is running